SFDO-Community-Sprints/Membership-Essentials-Documentation/docs/getting-involved/index.md

 # Getting Involved

 We are glad that you are interested in Membership Essentials!
-Here are some resources for you to get involved!
+Here are some resources for you to get involved: